 Moreover, Capterra offers a PPC advertising program to maximize your exposure on software directories.

-If you’re marketing a B2B software, then G2 Crowd is a dedicated platform and a perfect spot for your listing.
+If you’re marketing a B2B software, then G2 is a dedicated platform and a perfect spot for your listing.
 When you need unbiased advice and transparency regarding online tools, you’ll find it here as the platform leverages over 300,000 independent and authenticated user reviews read by over 1 million buyers each month.

 This is the place to find product reviews that are based on subjective opinions and real-life experiences with products.

-Additionally, G2 Crowd is useful for its comparison section.
+Additionally, G2 is useful for its comparison section.
 You can choose a product of interest and see how it compares with the other software from the same category.
 And the comparison is calculated with real-time data from verified user reviews.

 The next famous online review platform for B2B software is GetApp.